G-Core/product-documentation/documentation/cloud/logging-as-a-service/about-logging-as-a-service.md

 ## How Logging works

 1. Install and configure any log shipper that supports Kafka.
-You can use <a href="https://docs.fluentbit.io/manual/installation/getting-started-with-fluent-bit" target="_blank">Fluent Bit</a>, <a href="https://elastic.co/beats/filebeat" target="_blank">Filebeat</a>, or any other log source that can export logs to Kafka, such as a Python application with configured Kafka logger output.
+You can use <a href="https://docs.fluentbit.io/manual/installation/getting-started-with-fluent-bit" target="_blank">Fluent Bit</a>, <a href="https://elastic.co/beats/filebeat" target="_blank">Filebeat</a>, <a href="https://www.elastic.co/logstash" target="_blank">Logstash</a>, or any other log source that can export logs to Kafka, such as a Python application with configured Kafka logger output.
 2. Access the logs via OpenSearch Dashboards.

 ## Advantages